Arnaz87/aulua/readme.md

 First you need [Culang](https://github.com/Arnaz87/culang) installed to compile the core library, then run `bash build.sh install`, this will compile all source files into auro modules, both lua and culang code, and install them in the system.

-Once installed, the command `auro aulua test.lua` will compile test.lua into a auro module `test`, then you can run `auro test` to execute it. `lua aulua/init.lua test.lua` can be used instead, before installing the auro modules.
+Once installed, the command `auro aulua test.lua` will compile test.lua into an auro module `test`, then you can run `auro test` to execute it. `lua aulua/init.lua test.lua` can be used instead, before installing the auro modules.

 # Missing features